 When it comes to reusing containers, anything you can fairly easily wash out and then refill is a great option.
 This makes refill stores and refill pouches your best friend, including this refillable cleaning products brand.

 My usual suspects for reuse are containers with a pump or spray nozzle at the top (e.g. lotion bottles, oil bottles (even olive oil bottles), face oil bottles, hand soap containers, etc.).

 Things that are almost impossible to reuse are tubes and a lot of makeup containers (mostly because they’re too hard to clean effectively or easily refill.
 Most makeup containers should just be recycled properly.

 With all that said, I really only reuse non-food containers for non-food things.
 I would love to reuse some of my containers to hold some food things in our kitchen, but I rarely feel comfortable enough to do so.

 It’s no surprise that I prefer to reuse glass containers over plastic, but I honestly try to reuse any decent-quality container.
 If I can reuse a plastic container even just one time, then it’s no longer a single-use product!

 I like saving smaller containers (plastic or glass) to use as refillable travel containers as well, so don’t knock a small container – it’s handy for small spaces!
 See my list of the best travel size toiletries!

 glass vs. plastic containers

-I save pretty much every glass container possible to reuse.
+I save glass containers as much as possible to reuse.
 While I’m pickier about the plastic ones, I still have those ones as well.